fpBioImage/fpBioImage.github.io/sharingGuide.md

 3. Fill in the fields and click the 'play' button (►)
 4. Share your AWS webpage link, or upload the saved webpage and image folder to a personal web server

-<h3 id="advanced"> Advanced Users </h3>
+<h3 id="advanced">Advanced sharing</h3>

 If you want to create your own FPBioimage webpage manually, the images must be saved as a PNG stack, and the webpage needs to contain some JSON and Javascript to tell the webpage how to load FPBioimage.
+Note that the FPBioimage Helper plugins do this automatically for you, so if you want to share your data immediately just follow the instruction above.

 <h3 id="preparing">Preparing images for the viewer</h3>